-One of the key skillset in demand is how to code effectively.
-But which programming languages should you learn first?
+One of the key skillset in demand is how to code

 Here are some of the best coding languages to pick up in 2019 for a job and for future prospects